The Morton Arboretum

 - Effects on soil microbial diversity

-There is also collaboration between PI Andrew Hipp and colleagues at Downers Grove North High School where approximately 100-120 AP Biology Students gain experience in prairie ecology and experimental design.
+There is also collaboration between PI Andrew Hipp and colleagues at Downers Grove North High School in Illinois where approximately 100 to 120 Advanced Placement biology students gain experience in prairie ecology and experimental design.

 High School students gathering trait data in the experiment.
 The Morton Arboretum Herbarium and Systematics Laboratory have been collaborating with the AP Biology program at nearby Downers Grove North High School for approximately 6 years.
 In the past three years, our work with them has been focused on our prairie experiment and beginning in 2017, the students’ curriculum involves a field trip to the prairie to gather data on plant traits, by species.
 Students then work with the PI on this experiment, Dr. Andrew Hipp, and a postdoc on the project, Dr. Rebecca Barak, during a semester-long inquiry into prairie ecology and the practice of conducting ecological research.
 The semester culminates in group projects in which the students generate and test hypotheses, then present their work in a poster session.
 Through this work, more than 650 students have gained training in plant biodiversity science, and each of the past three years, two of these students have been hired to work in the Systematics Laboratory during the summer as research interns.